KmiloRod/IQA_LWIR_face_recognition/README.md

 Here is a list of other useful functions and scripts provided:

 - ```TrainingPreprocessing```: Prepares the NSS features for training the SVM classifier of the desired database.
-- ```TSSizesExtract```: Extract the size of the thermal signatures of LWIR facial images in a folder.
+- ```TSSizesExtract```: Extract the size of the bounding box enclosing the thermal signatures of LWIR facial images in a folder.
 - ```CWSimilarityImageSet```: Calculates similarity measures between a thermal face image and all the thermal images from an image set, using the CW-SSIM similarity index.
 - ```AWNdist```, ```BLURdist```, ```JPEGdist``` and ```NUdist```: These functions add artificial distortions to the images in a directory, with the desired input parameters governing the severity level of the distortion.
 - ```ProcessTSScores``` and ```ProcessCWScores```: allow to test several threshold with previously calculated similarity scores for specific subsets P_G and P_N, using the TST-based or CW-SSIM based methods for LWIR face recognition, respectively.
 - ```ParamRank``` and ```ParamSurfaceGen```: can be used to analyze the dependence of the recognition accuracy in the TST method on the values of parameters \kappa and \rho.
 - ```showOverlappedTS```: shows a thermal signature and a TST overlapped in the same figure.
-- Folders 'Registration' and 'Segmentation' provide the code used for align the faces in the images, and segment them from the background respectively.
+- Folders 'Registration' and 'Segmentation' provide the code used for aligning the faces in the images, and segmenting them from the background respectively.

 ## Contributors